Stonesjtu/go-docker/README.md

 GoDocker has experimental support with Kubernetes (see Kubernetes section in configuration).
 Tasks that cannot be planned doe to overcapacity are deleted from Kubernetes but remain in pending state in GoDocker.
-It does not support GPU reservation has Kubernetes does not support yet arbitrary resource counters (though in roadmap).
+It does not support GPU reservation as Kubernetes does not support yet arbitrary resource counters (though in roadmap).
 Regarding temporary storage, software makes use of *emptyDir* volume capability of Kubernetes.
 A local directory is created on node, but no capacity is guaranteed (per user or global).
 Other kinds of persistent volumes are not supported here.

 ## User scripts